jkbren/einet/README.md

 ## Installation and Usage

 In order to use this code, first clone/download the repository.
 Below is a simple example usage.
 Please note: please feel free to reach out if you find any bugs, have any questions, or if for some reason the code does not run.
+(I'm new at this!)

 ```Python
 import networkx as nx